corgrath/abandoned-planemo.js/README.md

 1. Planemo runs on Node.js, so make sure you have that [installed][20].
 If you want to contribute you need to have [Git installed][21] as well.

+2. You can download Planemo in three different ways:

+    * Via [npm][10] by typing `npm install planemo` (preferred way)
-2. Download the whole Planemo GitHub project, either by [downloading][22] and extracting a ZIP copy of the project (there is a button on the page) or using the `git clone` command.
+    * Via GitHub by downloading the whole project and extracting the ZIP file (there is a button on the page)
+    * Via Git by typing `git clone git@github.com:corgrath/planemo-open-source-software-quality-platform.git`

-3. Download Node dependencies by typing in `npm install`.
+3. Once downloaded, install all the Node dependencies by typing in `npm install`.

 4. Now you should be able to start Planemo using a [configuration file][23] by using the command `node planemo <configuration file>`